PatchWorkCoding/Roses-Texas-State-Notes-Wiki/Spring 2025/Data Structures and Algorithms/Lecture3.md

 Don't delete a node until you have already swapped the pointers so you don't loose references

 ADT are like specification documents for a data type that are data type agnostic

+prints are not normally in ADTs

+ADTs can have multiple different implementations.
+For example a List ADT can be implemented either through linked-list and arrays.